oleewere/filecollector/README.md

 #### `collector.compress`

 At the end of the filecollection, the output folder is compressed.
-The default value is `true`.
+Default value is `true`.

 #### `collector.compressFormat`